Killing of Yoshihiro Hattori: Killing

 Two months into his stay in the U.S., Hattori and his homestay brother Webb Haymaker received an invitation to a Halloween party on October 17, 1992, organized for Japanese exchange students.
 Hattori went dressed in a white tuxedo in imitation of John Travolta's character in the film Saturday Night Fever.
 At about 8 p.m., Haymaker and Hattori drove to the neighborhood in East Baton Rouge Parish where the party was being held.
 The two youths mistook the residence of Rodney Peairs, a 30-year-old supermarket butcher, and his wife Bonnie Peairs, for their intended destination due to the similarity of the address and the Halloween decorations on the outside of the house.

 Hattori and Haymaker walked to the house's front door and rang the doorbell.
 Nobody came to the front door, but Bonnie Peairs opened the side door leading to the carport and saw Haymaker standing a few yards away.
 Haymaker was wearing a neck brace due to a recent injury and bandages as part of a Halloween costume.
-He attempted to address Bonnie Peairs, but she later testified that she panicked when Hattori appeared from around the corner and moved briskly towards her.
+Haymaker attempted to address Bonnie Peairs, but she later testified that she panicked when Hattori appeared from around the corner and moved briskly towards her.
 She slammed the door and told her husband Rodney to get his gun.

-Outside, Haymaker inferred that he and Hattori had come to the wrong house.
+Outside, Haymaker concluded that he and Hattori had come to the wrong house.
 They were preparing to return to their car when Rodney Peairs opened the carport door, armed with a .44 Magnum revolver.
 Hattori stepped back towards Peairs, saying, "We're here for the party."
 Peairs pointed the gun at him and yelled, "Freeze!"
-Haymaker had caught sight of the firearm and shouted a warning after Hattori, but Hattori had limited English and was not wearing his contact lenses that evening; it is possible that he did not understand Peairs' command to "freeze" and did not see the weapon, or might even have thought that this was part of a Halloween prank.
+Haymaker had caught sight of the firearm and shouted a warning after Hattori, but Hattori had limited English and was not wearing his contact lenses that evening; it is possible that he did not understand Peairs's command to "freeze" and did not see the weapon, or might even have thought that this was part of a Halloween prank.
 Hattori was also holding a camera which Peairs mistook for a weapon.
 When Hattori continued moving towards Peairs, Peairs fired his gun at him from a distance of about 5 ft away, hitting him in the chest, and then retreated back inside the house.
 Haymaker ran to the home next door for help, returning with a neighbor to find Hattori badly wounded and lying on his back.
 The Peairses did not come out of their house until the police arrived about forty minutes after the shooting.
 Bonnie Peairs shouted to a neighbor to "go away" when the neighbor called for help.

 The shot pierced the upper and lower lobes of Hattori's left lung and exited through the area of the seventh rib; he died in an ambulance minutes later from blood loss.